 Find it at 273 Neldner Road, Marananga, 70 minutes drive from Adelaide.

 Wine aficionado James Halliday gives it five stars, and its Church Block Shiraz is the best-selling red blend in its category in Australia.
 But these folks don't take themselves too seriously and if you think flinging watermelons is something you'd only see in Queensland think again and have a go at Wirra Wirra's ingenious catapult.
 There's plenty more to recommend this place, from the Trott's Tales back-of-house tours to old cellar escapes and Harry's Deli, which serves up a menu overflowing with South Australian regional produce.

 Find it at McMurtrie Road, McLaren Vale, 50 minutes drive from Adelaide.

 9. Skillogalee, Clare Valley

 The original owner of the property that is now Skillogalee winery would be turning in his grave if he could see his old homestead now - the teetotal farmer's stone cottage, built more than 165 years ago, is home to the cellar door and restaurant for the boutique winery now owned by Dave and Diana Palmer.
-The food, too is a long way from the gruel known as 'skillogalee' once served to prisoners in another century and the last resort of local explorers desperate to survive.
-These days visitors to Skillogalee dine on twice cooked blue cheese souffle, Port Lincoln sardines, Spencer Gulf prawns and Kangaroo Island haloumi - and that's just for starters - from the lunch menu, paired with top notch rieslings and chardonnays from this award-winning producer.
+The food too is a long way from the gruel known as 'skillogalee' once served to prisoners in another century and the last resort of local explorers desperate to survive.
+These days visitors to Skillogalee dine on twice-cooked blue cheese souffle, Port Lincoln sardines, Spencer Gulf prawns and Kangaroo Island halloumi - and that's just for starters!
+The lunch menu also delights with delicious food paired with top-notch rieslings and chardonnays from this award-winning producer.

 Find Skillogalee on Trevarrick Road, Sevenhill less than two hours drive north of Adelaide.